-Shares of Series A Preferred Stock
+Shares of Common Stock

-Pursuant to this prospectus supplement and the accompanying prospectus, we are offering up to shares of our Series A Non-Voting Convertible Preferred Stock, par value \$0.001 per share (which we refer to as our Series A Preferred Stock).
-This offering also includes an aggregate of shares of our common stock, par value \$0.001 per share, initially issuable upon the conversion of the Series A Preferred Stock.
+Pursuant to this prospectus supplement and the accompanying prospectus, we are offering up to shares of our common stock, par value \$0.001 per share.

 Our common stock is quoted on The NASDAQ Capital Market under the symbol "VTUS."
-On January 29, 2013, the last reported sale price of our common stock on The NASDAQ Capital Market was \$ 3.28 per share.
-There is no established trading market for the Series A Preferred Stock and we do not expect a market to develop.
-In addition, we do not intend to apply for listing of the Series A Preferred Stock on any national securities exchange or any other market.
+On January 29, 2013, the last reported sale price of our common stock on The NASDAQ Capital Market was \$3.28 per share.